johnpbloch/verily/README.md

     form_view              Default Value: Form

 This is the `View` file that will be used for the display of the login form.
-The value should never have the `.php` extension; it should be a relative path, relative to the root directory of the MicroMVC installation, relative to `Class/Verily/Views` (as the default is), or relative to the default views folder, `Views`.
+The value should never have the `.php` extension; it should be a relative path, relative to the root directory of the MicroMVC installation, relative to `Verily/Views` (as the default is), or relative to the default views folder, `Views`.

-    form_class             Default Value: \Core\Form
+    form_class             Default Value: \Micro\Form

 This is the class used to create the login form's fields.
-The default is to use the core forms class (`\Core\Form`), but any class that extends `\Core\Form` may be used as well.
+The default is to use the core forms class (`\Micro\Form`), but any class that extends `\Micro\Form` may be used as well.

-    validation_class       Default Value: \Core\Validation
+    validation_class       Default Value: \Micro\Validation

 This is the class used to validate the login form's fields.
-The default is to use the core validation class (`\Core\Validation`), but any class that extends `\Core\Validation` may be used as well.
+The default is to use the core validation class (`\Micro\Validation`), but any class that extends `\Micro\Validation` may be used as well.

     user_model             No Default

 This is the `Model` used for authentication.
 There is no default, so a value must be provided.
-The model class must exist and it must extend `\Core\ORM`.
+The model class must exist and it must extend `\Micro\ORM`.
 This is necessary for Verily to be able to look up users who are trying to log in.

     username_property      Default Value: username